 Within the EU, World Cancer Day campaigns are widely supported by various nonprofits, research centres, public health authorities and initiatives such as the "Europe’s Beating Cancer Plan".
 Events including educational seminars, fundraising activities, free screenings and public marches are held across member states aiming to inform and engage citizens in cancer prevention and control.
 Campaigns focus on making lifestyle changes, the importance of early detection, and advocating for equitable access to cancer services.
 World Cancer Day takes place every year on the 4th of February.

-Facts about World Cancer Day
+Top 9 Facts for 2026 World Cancer Day in the EU

 In the News and Trending in the EU for World Cancer Day